QEDjl-project/RejectionSamplers.jl/examples/perturbative_compton/README.md

-# Example: Constrained Gaussian
+# Example: Klein-Nishina

-This repository demonstrates how to generate samples from a **truncated Gaussian distribution**, a non-trivial extension of the Gaussian distribution confined to a specified interval.
+This repository demonstrates how to generate samples from a **Klein-Nishina distribution**, the solid angle distribution of the scattering of a single photon off an electron at rest.

 ## Features

-- sampling of truncated Gaussian distributions.
+- sampling of Klein-Nishina distribution.
 - Comparison of generated samples with the target distribution using histograms.

 ---